fossasia/eventyay-tickets/doc/api/fundamentals.rst

 ----------------------

 To authenticate your API requests, you need an API token.
-You can view your API token in the organizer frontend at ``/orga/me``, or you can direct a POST request containing your ``username`` and ``password`` to ``/api/auth`` – this endpoint will respond with ``{"token": "abcd…"}``.
+You can view your API token in the organiser frontend at ``/orga/me``, or you can direct a POST request containing your ``username`` and ``password`` to ``/api/auth`` – this endpoint will respond with ``{"token": "abcd…"}``.